A BRIEF HISTORY

 town stations, it was interesting for me as it passed through places that I

-knew Watford, Kings Langley, Apsley where I lived with my Grandparents,
+knew Watford, Kings Langley, Apsley where I lived

-Boxmoor where my Step dad was living, Berkhamstead where I used to ride my
+living, Berkhamstead where I used to ride my

 bicycle to in my train spotting days, Bourne End.
 I shall always remember that place as there